microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 1: Install libraries

-The notebooks you will run depends on certain Python libraries like `NLTK.` The `NLTK` library has built-in support for dozens of corpora and trained models that need to be installed using the corpus downloader.
+The notebooks you will run depends on certain Python libraries like keras, and tensorflow.
 The following steps walk you through adding these dependencies.

 1. Within the `notebooks` folder, select the notebook called `00 init`.
 This will open the notebook so you can read and execute the code it contains.